The following principles guide the ongoing review, development, and delivery of our UG and PGT courses:

 Design towards staff and student wellbeing and work/life balance

 Be aware of the intensity of assessment and its effects on our community.
-Adopt assessment-for-learning approaches that can enable us to be strategic about how, when, and why we assess students.
+Adopt assessment for learning approaches that can enable us to be strategic about how, when, and why we assess students.
 Ensure that we use sufficient summative assessment to have confidence in the achievement of learning outcomes at various levels, and no more.

 Create strong foundations for continuous improvement